sheila-adams-sapper/SDS-CP035-gluco-track/beginner/submissions/team-members/BartGoodell/REPORT.md

 Q: Identify the binary (`0` or `1`) categorical features and apply a simple mapping or encoder.
 Which features did you encode?
 A:
+    Diabetes_binary   Target   Binary             None
+2                 HighBP  Feature   Binary             None
+3               HighChol  Feature   Binary             None
+4              CholCheck  Feature   Binary             None
+6                 Smoker  Feature   Binary             None
+7                 Stroke  Feature   Binary             None
+8   HeartDiseaseorAttack  Feature   Binary             None
+9           PhysActivity  Feature   Binary             None
+10                Fruits  Feature   Binary             None
+11               Veggies  Feature   Binary             None
+12     HvyAlcoholConsump  Feature   Binary             None
+13         AnyHealthcare  Feature   Binary             None
+14           NoDocbcCost  Feature   Binary             None
+18              DiffWalk  Feature   Binary             None
+19                   Sex  Feature   Binary              Sex

 Q: The `GenHealth` and `Education` features are ordinal.
 Apply a custom mapping that preserves their inherent order and justify the order you chose.

-A:
+A: The dataset description for 'GenHlth' indicates that the integer values represent a subjective assessment of general health, where 1 is Excellent, 2 is Very Good, 3 is Good, 4 is Fair, and 5 is Poor.
+The chosen mapping preserves this inherent ordinal structure, assigning a numerical value to each level that reflects its position on a scale from best health (1) to worst health (5).

+The dataset description for 'Education' indicates that the integer values represent increasing levels of education, from no schooling (1) to college graduate (6).
+The chosen mapping preserves this inherent ordinal structure, assigning a numerical value to each level that reflects its position in the hierarchy of educational attainment

 Q: For any remaining nominal categorical features, apply one-hot encoding.
 Why is this method more suitable for nominal data than a simple integer label?
-A:
+A:  No nominal features were identified in the dataset at the stage where one-hot encoding was considered, so no features were one-hot encoded.
 ---

 ### ✨ 2.
 Feature Creation